null

 Sensory Scavenger Hunt

-This is a great way to get your kids outside and a safe way to let them experience a little adventure without being overstimulated.
+This is a great way to get your kids outside to let them experience a little adventure without being overstimulated.
 Plan a scavenger hunt for the kids using different textured areas of your yard.
 Include an activity or something to find in the grass, mud, flowers, water, or any area that will give them different textured experiences.

 Blow Bubbles